Subcutaneous Injection Technique for Beginners

 Abdomen (most popular)

-Note on visibility: Frequent injections in the same area can cause small lumps under the skin (lipodystrophy) that may be visible, especially when leaning or stretching.
+Note on visibility: Frequent injections in the same area can cause small lumps under the skin (lipodystrophy (abnormal fat changes at injection sites)) that may be visible, especially when leaning or stretching.
 Rotate your sites within the abdomen to avoid this.

 Sides of the buttocks